-ED 411 Middle Level Methods: Communication Arts/Literature Credits: 2 with the background to work with diverse middle level students and to develop a working knowledge of
+ED 411 Middle Level Methods: Communication Arts/Literature Credits: 2

 An introduction to the special literacy needs of diverse middle level students with specific focus on reading, writing, speaking, and listening methods for middle school teachers.
-The course provides pre-service teachers
+The course provides pre-service teachers with the background to work with diverse middle level students and to develop a working knowledge of Communication Arts/Literature with the appropriate research base and strategies.
+Classroom and evaluation procedures and technology appropriate for diverse middle level studenst will be studied.
+Five classroom visits are included in the course.
+Admission to the Teacher Education Program required.